BryanGabe00/FaceDraw/README.md

-This is how you use BMICalcPlus developed by Bryan Gabe
+This is how you use FaceDraw developed by Bryan Gabe